Eww, My Dog Eats Litter Box Delicacies & My Cat Eats Plants & Paper!

 I know a lot of people have taught their cats to use the toilet and it’s all over Youtube.
 But what if they forget to flush or miss like so many men do and ugh… no no no!

 Haha, Sammie is so small I would be afraid that she would go swimming instead of potty and that wouldn’t be good!

 Let me ask you this… just knowing that your pup loves to eat cat turds, yet, many doggies parents let them lick their faces and uhh… yes we do… you know you do too!
 All the while knowing they love to eat poop!

 Believe it or not, there is a scientific name for this behavior and its called:

 Coprophagia or coprophagy= the consumption of feces: “Coprophagia (/ˌkɒprəˈfeɪdʒiə/) or coprophagy (/kəˈprɒfədʒi/) is the consumption of feces.
 The word is derived from the Greek κόπρος copros, “feces” and φαγεῖν phagein, “to eat”.” google search results

-Consult your family veterinarian if behavior modification is not working.
-Because there could be an underlying health issue that might need to be addressed.
+Consult your family veterinarian if the behavior modification is not working.
+There could be an underlying health issue that might need to be addressed.
 Ranging from mineral or vitamin deficiency.
 Just stay alert for your pups activities.
 And if at all possible, play with them more and get them new toys so that they don’t become so bored that they want to eat from the cat box.

 I didn’t know that when my kitten eats non-food items that there is a scientific name for that too.
 It’s called Feline Pica.